 Let the employer know what you can offer them!
 There is no enticement for them to hire you if you say how good the internship is for you or your career.

 Cover Letter Format

-Dear Sir/Madam: If you don’t know the contact's name
+Dear Hiring Manager: If you do not know the contact's name.

 Paragraph 1: State immediately the position you are seeking and how you came to know of the opening.
 Tell the employer briefly (one or two sentences) why you are interested in this position.